 You Need a Phoenix Disability Lawyer for Your Disability Hearing

-If you have a hearing that has already been scheduled, call our SSD lawyers immediately, 24/7 with the date and time of your Social Security hearing.
-Understand that if you appear at a hearing without a disability attorney, the judge will request that you consider adjourning your hearing in order to allow an experienced Social Security lawyer to provide you with a better chance of winning.
+If you have a hearing that has already been scheduled, call our Phoenix Social Security Disability lawyers immediately with the date and time.
+Understand that if you appear at a hearing without a disability attorney, the judge will request that you consider adjourning your hearing in order to allow an experienced Social Security lawyer to possibly give you a better chance of winning.

-The judge may even just require one adjournment so that the record is clear you have been given every last opportunity.
+The judge may even require one adjournment so the record is clear you have been given every last opportunity.
 Then, if your hearing is adjourned, the delay may cost you several more months of waiting before you get the judge’s initial decision.
-Appearing without experienced counsel can also result in waiver of rights or failure to recognize what objections should be raised or preserved in the process.
+Appearing without experienced counsel can also result in a waiving of your rights or failure to recognize what objections should be raised or preserved in the process.

 Social Security Disability Lawyers in Phoenix Can Help